bitbound/ControlR/README.md

 # ControlR
-A zero-trust remote control solution built with .NET 8, MAUI, and ASP.NET Core.
+A secure VNC and RDP tunnel built with .NET 8, MAUI, and ASP.NET Core.

 Website: https://controlr.app